simplocms/docs/docs/core/middleware.md

 - check custom redirects
 - URL language verification

 In `front_web` middleware group except of `FrontWeb`, you can find `InjectFrontWebTools` middleware.
-It is very simple middleware, which adds only CMS Toolbar and do nothing special more.
+It is a very simple middleware, which adds only CMS Toolbar and do nothing special more.